 It’s hard to say what international LGBTQ Pride celebrations might look like in a post-COVID-19 world, but for now, in-person Pride events are still on for 2021, and it seems like the organizers of Global Pride are prepared—and determined—to adapt, regardless.

 “We need community and connection more than ever,” InterPride copresident J. Andrew Baker said in a press release. “[Global Pride] gives us an opportunity to both connect and celebrate the community’s resilience in the face of this pandemic and the true spirit of Pride.”

 This article originally appeared online on May 27, 2020; it was updated on June 19, 2020, to include current information.
-Products we write about are independently vetted and recommended by our editors.
-AFAR may earn a commission if you buy through our links, which helps support our independent publication.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips

 more from afar